Udaipur Travel FAQ: 15 Questions Answered by Someone Who's Been Four Times

 Q: When are the lakes fullest?

 A: September through February.
-The monsoon (July-August) fills them — see why we think monsoon season is underrated.
+The monsoon (July-August) fills them to the brim — proof that monsoon season is underrated.
 By March, levels start dropping.
-May-June can see partially dry lakes — Lake Pichola's water line recedes and it's not the postcard experience.
-If full lakes are important to your trip (and they should be), visit September to February.
+May-June can leave the lakes partially dry, with Lake Pichola's water line receding well short of the postcard.
+If full lakes matter to your trip — and they should — plan for September to February.

 Q: What's the actual best time to visit?

-A: October-November.
-The monsoon has just ended, the lakes are brimming, the weather is warm but not scorching (22-30°C), and the air is clear.
-December-February is also excellent but cooler (10-20°C) — bring a warm layer for early mornings.
+A: October-November, no contest.
+The monsoon has just cleared, the lakes are brimming, the weather is warm without scorching (22-30°C), and the air runs crystal clear.
+December-February is equally excellent, just cooler (10-20°C) — pack a warm layer for early mornings.

-Avoid April-June unless you enjoy 38-42°C heat.
-The lakes may be low, the sun is relentless, and sightseeing becomes an endurance test.
+Avoid April-June unless 38-42°C heat appeals.
+The lakes may sit low, the sun turns relentless, and sightseeing becomes an endurance test.

 Sights & Activities